rsdler/Simple-UNet-Basic-Code/README.md

 # BasicCode U-Net
-BaicCode for reomte sensing and deep learning
+Baisc Code for reomte sensing and deep learning

 #### A very concise implementation of semantic segmentation of buildings using U-Net